Kurdistan Workers' Party: Cultural branch

 In 1983, the Association of Artists (Hunerkom) was established in Germany under the lead of the music group Koma Berxwedan.
 Its activities spread over Kurdish community centers in France, Germany and the Netherlands.
 In 1994 the Hunerkom was renamed into the 'Kurdish Academy of Culture and Arts'.
 Koma Berxwedans songs, which often were about the PKK resistance, were forbidden in Turkey and had to be smuggled over the border.

 Armed wing

-The PKK has an armed wing, originally formed in 1984 as the Kurdistan Freedom Brigades (Hêzên Rizgariya Kurdistan, HRK), renamed to the People's Liberation Army of Kurdistan (Arteşa Rizgariya Gelî Kurdistan, ARGK) in 1986, and again renamed to the People's Defense Forces (Hêzên Parastina Gel, HPG) in 1999.
+The PKK had an armed wing, originally formed in 1984 as the Kurdistan Freedom Brigades (Hêzên Rizgariya Kurdistan, HRK), renamed to the People's Liberation Army of Kurdistan (Arteşa Rizgariya Gelî Kurdistan, ARGK) in 1986, and again renamed to the People's Defense Forces (Hêzên Parastina Gel, HPG) in 1999.

 Women's armed wing

 The Free Women's Units of Star (Yekîneyên Jinên Azad ên Star, YJA-STAR) was established in 2004 as the women's armed wing of the PKK, emphasizing the issue of women's liberation.